Ivana-Gerchakova/-Machine-Learning-Zoomcamp-2024/README.md

 - **Midterm and 2 Capstone Projects**: End-to-end implementations of machine learning pipelines.

 Each project folder contains code, detailed explanations, and results.
-Feel free to explore the repository and learn more about the practical applications of machine learning!
+Feel free to explore the repository and learn more about the practical applications of machine-learning!